MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-event-timeline.md

 You can access Event timeline mainly through three ways:

-- In the Threat & Vulnerability Management navigation menu in the Microsoft Defender Security Center.
+- In the Threat & Vulnerability Management navigation menu in the Microsoft Defender Security Center
 - Top events card in the [Threat & Vulnerability Management dashboard](tvm-dashboard-insights.md).
 The highest impact events (for example, affect the most machines or critical vulnerabilities)
 - Hovering over the Exposure Score graph in the [Threat & Vulnerability Management dashboard](tvm-dashboard-insights.md)